ccodreanu/generatore/README.md

 Available commands:
-        build           build the site inside the output directory serve           generate content and start a webserver new "..."       create a new post with metadata
+        build           build the site inside the output directory listen          auto-build the site inside the output directory serve           generate content and start a webserver new "..."       create a new post with metadata
 ```